 Public domain images are free and available for unrestricted use.

 Attributing free and public domain images

-This means within or at the end your blog post it is recommended to attribute the image, include their copyright information and link the photo back to its original photo page.
+This means within or at the end of your blog post it is recommended to attribute the image, includes their copyright information, and link the photo back to its original photo page.

 Useful websites for finding free photos

 - Photos For Class (attribution is automatically included)

 - Embed Getty Images (you can embed these with the attribution included)